privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/spec.md

 # MACI v1.0 Specification

 :::info
-This document is a copy of the [MACI 1.0 Specification (for audit) document](https://hackmd.io/AP6zPSgtThWxx6pjXY7R8A), created in 2021 for one of [MACI's formal audits](/docs/audit).
+This document is a copy of the [MACI 1.0 Specification (for audit) document](https://hackmd.io/AP6zPSgtThWxx6pjXY7R8A), created in July 2021 for one of [MACI's formal audits](/docs/audit).

 This historical document is stored here for informational purposes.
 We do not intend to edit it.
 As a result, some of the information within this document may be outdated.
 :::